Edwin D. Kilbourne

 Edwin Dennis Kilbourne (July 10, 1920 – February 21, 2011) was an American research scientist.
 Born in Buffalo, New York, he received his AB and MD degrees from Cornell University.
 After completion of service in the Medical Corps of the Army of the United States at the end of World War II, he trained in virus research at The Rockefeller Institute.
-Subsequently, he has taught successively on the faculties of four medical schools: Tulane, Cornell, Mount Sinai (as Chairman of the Department of Microbiology and Distinguished Service Professor), and New York Medical College. (as Research, then Emeritus, Professor).
+Subsequently, he taught successively on the faculties of four medical schools: Tulane, Cornell, Mount Sinai (as Chairman of the Department of Microbiology and Distinguished Service Professor), and New York Medical College (as Research, then Emeritus, Professor).

-An internationally recognized research scientist who has made significant contributions to the study and prevention of influenza and other viral diseases, he developed the first genetically engineered vaccine of any kind more than 30 years ago.
+An internationally recognized research scientist who made significant contributions to the study and prevention of influenza and other viral diseases, he developed the first genetically engineered vaccine of any kind more than 30 years ago.
 This method became the standard for optimization of the virus used to produce the influenza vaccines that many of us receive on a yearly basis.